-The Tax Policy Center (TPC) designed the tax calculator to help users understand how the Tax Cuts and Jobs Act (TCJA) would affect the income and payroll taxes we pay.
-The calculator considers most major individual income tax provisions in the plan.
+The Urban-Brookings Tax Policy Center designed the tax calculator to help users understand how the Tax Cuts and Jobs Act (TCJA) affects the income and payroll taxes we pay.
+The calculator considers most major individual income tax provisions in the law.
 For practical reasons, however, it omits the corporate provisions and does not fully account for some less common types of income, expenses, and other factors.
-Although the calculator’s results may not fully represent all the plan’s details, they should give users a good sense of how the TCJA would affect their taxes.
+Although the calculator’s results may not fully represent all the law's details, they should give users a good sense of how the TCJA affects their taxes.

 However, it is not a tax preparation tool.
 For ease of use, many items that would be included on actual tax returns are omitted.
 Numbers generated cannot be applied to specific tax returns.

-More information about the TCJA and related TPC analyses are available here.
+More information about the TCJA and related Tax Policy Center analyses are available here.

 Long-term capital gains